Between vs. Among

 What is the difference?

-Students of English often have difficulty understanding the difference between the words between and among.
+English learners often have difficulty understanding the difference between the words between and among.
 How do you know when to use each one?

 Both words are prepositions, and are used to talk about the relationship between people and objects, and the space or area around them.
 Although the two words are similar, they are not the same.